Maleyka-gh/DB_Regio_EDA/README.md

 This indicates a positive correlation between the number of train journeys and the number of delay minutes, i.e., more train journeys could lead to more delays.

-Comparison between train journeys and delays: The trends for train journeys and minutes of delay are similar, with both lower at weekends and higher on weekdays. higher on weekdays.
-This points to a positive correlation between the number of number of train journeys and the number of delay minutes, i.e. more train journeys could lead to more delays. lead to more delays.
+Comparison between train journeys and delays: The trends for train journeys and minutes of delay are similar, with both lower at weekends and higher on weekdays.
+This indicates a positive correlation between the number of train journeys and the number of delay minutes, i.e., more train journeys could lead to more delays.

 Plot 2.1: The FacetGrid plot  shows the relationship between the number of train runs and delay minutes for each day of the week.
 Each subplot is a scatter plot of train runs versus delay minutes for a specific day.
 This allows us to see if the relationship varies depending on the day of the week.